Writing

 • Fictionalizing science: How literature and film have shaped modern technology, from The Tribune

 Jana M. Perkins, PhD, is an award-winning scholar.
-Her research has garnered over a quarter of a million dollars in funding from leading institutions across North America and the UK, including the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Her research has garnered over a quarter of a million dollars in funding from leading institutions across North America and the UK, including the University of Cambridge and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 As a data scientist with a background in literary scholarship, her expertise extends across disciplines to yield the unique analytical frameworks which characterize her approach.
 Her forthcoming book, co-authored with Miranda Dunham-Hickman, will be published by Routledge.

 You can follow her latest work on Bluesky or by visiting janajm.com.